thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-But for simplicity's sake, we stick with the shorthand synax.
+But for simplicity's sake, we stick with the shorthand sytnax.
 There's nothing more to do to make the title configurable, let's update the template for `hello` app.

 {% highlight javascript %}
 {% raw %}
-...
-@View({
+@Component({
   template: `<zippy title="Details"></zippy>`,
   directives: [Zippy]
 })